 New Year’s resolutions.
 They’re easy to make and even easier to break.
 When January rolls around, anything seems possible.
+Especially after the year we've had in 2020.
 We promise ourselves that this year will be different—we’ll get around to those things we’re always putting off—but somehow, life always seems to get in the way of our best intentions.
-Luckily, if getting your college degree is one of your resolutions, StraighterLine can help!
+Luckily, if getting your college degree is one of your resolutions, StraighterLine can help!, especially during a pandemic!
 Here are some tips for making that January motivation to reach your academic and career goals last all year long.

 So you want to get your college degree.
 That’s great!
 But why?
 Is it for a promotion?
 Career change?
 Just for yourself?
 Understanding why you’re pursuing something will help you build self-awareness.
 In turn, greater self-awareness can help you stay on the path to success.
 As important as it is to know why you’re pursuing something, it’s also important to consider what you’ll probably be good at on the way, and where you might need some help.

 - Think about goals you’ve reached in the past.

 - Were there any key people supporting you?

 - Did you use a particular strategy to plan and organize your time?

 - What did you learn from that situation?

 - How can you avoid, or at least lessen, some of the obstacles you encountered?